 - Writing caring notes

 Offers ongoing one-on-one spiritual care and support for persons who are experiencing illness, grief, divorce and other life difficulties.
-Stephen Ministers take as their inspiration Matthew 25: 40, “Just as you did it to one of the least of these who are member of my family, you did it to me.”

 The Intercessory Prayer Ministry